YOUNG MARINE SCIENTIST RESEARCH AWARD

 - Download Application Form from Apply Now button.

 - Each student must have a supervisor from his host organisation, as well as a mentor at SJINML.
+Supervisors and mentors are expected to guide student in his project and take responsibility for his safety at work.
 Students may write in to SJINML for assistance to identify mentors.

 - Prepare a 5-10 page research project proposal consisting Background, Objectives, Research Plan, Deliverables, projected equipment and budget requirements.